 I have trouble identifying everyday things, like money

 When you hand me a $1 bill and a $5 bill for the money activity in class, I might not be able to tell the difference between the two, as they are the same size and color.
-Work with the teacher of the visually impaired or other staff member to teach me about money.
+Work with the teacher of the visually impaired or other staff member to teach me about money- they specialize in how to teach an elementary school student with low vision.
 I might have issues with other everyday objects too, like clouds, flowers, people, or textures.

 Don’t judge me on my ability to catch a ball

-When you toss a ball at me, I can’t see it coming, so I won’t catch it.
+When you toss a ball at me, I can’t see it coming.
+As a result, I won’t catch it.
 Yelling my name in a crowded room before throwing it won’t help either- I am a child, not a bat, and don’t have echolocation.
 Don’t assume I have an intellectual or neurological disability based on whether I can catch a ball or not.

 I don’t know how bad my eyesight is

 I’m still young and getting used to my vision impairment.
 I might have had this for a few years, or have been born with it.
-I don’t know what perfect vision is like, and likely believe that everyone sees just like me.
+I don’t know what perfect vision is like, and likely believe that every other student sees just like me.
+To me, everyone is an elementary school student with low vision and I’m not special.

 Recommend me for services as soon as possible